 How to make Tort Medovik

-Although the ingredients for this Russian honey cake are quite common for a cake the method of preparation is quite unorthodox.
+Although the ingredients for this honey cake are quite common for a cake, the method of preparation is quite unorthodox.

 Cake Layers

-Instead of making cake batter and baking it in cake pans this honey cake recipe calls for preparing cookie dough, then baking the layers one by one on cookie sheets.
+Instead of making cake batter and baking it in cake pans this honey cake recipe calls for preparing cookie dough, then baking the layers one by one on cookie sheets in a preheated oven.

 After the layers are baked they are cut into round circles or rectangles.
-You can see both versions in the photos.
+As you can see in the photos, I went with rectangles.

 When Medovik is made for large gatherings it’s not uncommon to make it into a large rectangular 4 layer cake instead of a tall 8 layer one.
 Both are authentic and equally delicious.